al-mitrofanov/quantum-spin-systems/README.rst

-$project represents the introduction to the simulation of quantum spin systems using Python
+The project represents the introduction to the simulation of quantum spin systems using Python.

 Contribute
 ----------